 Previously At the QCBS

-2019 QCBS EDI workshop – How can we work towards a fairer academic environment?, with invited guest speaker Madeleine Peters from University of Toronto.
+(2019) QCBS EDI workshop – How can we work towards a fairer academic environment?, with invited guest speaker Madeleine Peters from University of Toronto.

 oSTEM – Out in Science, Technology, Engineering, and Mathematics (oSTEM) is a non-profit professional association for LGBTQ+ people in the STEM community